iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

     iomesh:
       # Configure ServiceMonitor for Prometheus.
       serviceMonitor:
-        create: true # Set to true to create a serviceMonitor object.
-Default value is false.
+        create: true # Set it to true to create a serviceMonitor object, which defaults to false.
-        namespace: "iomesh-system" # Create a NameSpace for the serviceMonitor object, which defaults to iomesh-system.
+        namespace: "iomesh-system" # Create a Namespace for serviceMonitor object, which defaults to iomesh-system.
-        labels: {} # Set the label for the serviceMonitor object, which defaults to blank.
+        labels: {} # Set the label for serviceMonitor object, which defaults to blank.
       meta:
         # Configure Relabelings.
 See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>.
         relabelings: [] # Set relabeling parameters for metrics, which defaults to blank.